Drala Meditation Hikes

 see details below

-We will practice mindfulness/awareness meditation, hiking in silence, and experience nature's vivid energies in the North Georgia mountains.
-Our hikes are 3.5 - 4.5 miles in length over varying terrain.
+On our hikes, we practice mindfulness/awareness meditation, hiking in silence and intimately experiencing nature's vivid energies in the North Georgia mountains.
+Our hikes are 3.5 - 4.5 miles in length over varying terrain and about 4 hours long.
 Trails are rated Easy to Moderate.
-There may be short, steep uphill sections, with plenty of easy stretches in between.
-We'll hike quite slowly in silence, stopping several times for sitting practice.
-Most people that exercise regularly and are considered in good health by their doctor do well on the hike.
+There may be short, steep uphill sections (like climbing stairs), with plenty of easy stretches in between.
+We'll hike fairly slowly in silence, stopping several times for meditation instruction and practice.

 This is an "all-day" event.
 The location will not be determined until just before the hike weekend, as location varies depending upon weather and trail conditions at that time.
 We'll meet at a rendezvous point in Roswell, and then car pool to the trail-head.